Alerts and Updates

 Note that if the borrower has received an Economic Injury Disaster Loan (EIDL) advance, the SBA will deduct that amount from the forgiveness amount remitted to the lender.

-Note, however, for purposes of completing the application, if “Covered Period” is the only term listed or option given, the eight-week period beginning on the date of the first disbursement of the loan must be used in that portion of the application.
+Note, however, for purposes of completing the application, if “Covered Period” is the only term listed or option given, the eight-week or 24-week period beginning on the date of the first disbursement of the loan must be used in that portion of the application.
 Where there is a choice provided in the application, either the Alternative Payroll Covered Period or the Covered Period may be used.

 Note that as a minor technical matter, the guidance does not specifically address loans of exactly $2 million, only those above and below.